jimthedev/esbox/README.md

 ![demo-gif]

-- Restarts whenever you save your file
 - Automatically compiles with Babel
+- Restarts whenever you save your script
 - Clears the display on restart
-- Fast restarting
 - Readable stack traces

 ## Install